Rated Korina: History

-On June 19 and 20, 2021, the show returned for a new season.
-It also began airing on ABS-CBN's Kapamilya Channel, Kapamilya Online Live, and ZOE TV's A2Z, while maintaining its delayed broadcast on One PH and TV5.
+On June 19 and 20, 2021, the series returned for a new season.
+It began airing on ABS-CBN's Kapamilya Channel, Kapamilya Online Live, and ZOE TV's A2Z, maintaining its delayed broadcast on One PH and TV5.

-On June 17, 2023, after more than two years of being co-produced by Brightlight Productions, the show handed back co-production to ABS-CBN Studios and ABS-CBN News.
-The delayed telecast on One PH concluded the next day, while maintaining its airing on TV5.
-Since the change in co-production, ABS-CBN resumes its role as the primary distributor of the show, using existing facilities as playout for the program.
+On June 17, 2023, after more than two years of Brightlight co-production, co-production returned to ABS-CBN Studios and ABS-CBN News.
+The delayed telecast on One PH ended the following day, but TV5 airing continued.
+ABS-CBN resumed its role as primary distributor, using existing facilities for playout.
+Its Creative Communications Management (CCM) created the series' silent break bumper during commercial breaks on TV5 from June 17, 2023, to December 28, 2025, as part of airing ABS-CBN-produced shows on other channels not connected to the main Kapamilya Channel broadcast feed.
+The series expanded to All TV on June 29, 2025, marking its return to channels 2 and 16 in Mega Manila and regional channels held by ABS-CBN until 2020, 14 months after ABS-CBN Corporation and Advanced Media Broadcasting System (AMBS) agreed to air ABS-CBN programs on the channel.

-On June 29, 2025, the show expanded its airing to All TV, marking its return to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020.
-This occurred just a year and 2 months after ABS-CBN Corporation and Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on the said channel.
+After ABS-CBN's December 2025 termination of the blocktime agreement with TV5, the show suspended its TV5 airing on December 28, 2025 and was replaced by the third season of TikTalks (a talk show hosted by Sanchez) on January 4, 2026.
+It continued to air on Kapamilya Channel, Kapamilya Online Live, A2Z, and All TV.
+The series resumed on TV5 after revival of the partnership with ABS-CBN on September 13, 2026.

 Radio program

-A radio show entitled Rated Korina was aired on DZMM and cable channel DZMM TeleRadyo from January 9, 2012, to January 3, 2014, and was replaced by Sakto.
-Sanchez resigned from her radio program to pursue her master's degree at Ateneo de Manila University.
+A radio show, Rated Korina, aired on DZMM and cable channel DZMM TeleRadyo from January 9, 2012, to January 3, 2014, when it was replaced by Sakto.
+Sanchez resigned from the radio program to pursue a master's degree at Ateneo de Manila University.

 Reception

-Rated Korina is one of the longest-running shows on ABS-CBN, regarded for its credibility and reliability featuring the latest trends in food, entertainment, leisure, science, and technology.
-Manila Standard hailed the show as "one of the most trusted platforms of both local and international celebrities."
-The show has already received countless accolades and recognitions across the world.
-Rated Korina has been a finalist in New York Festivals International TV and Film Awards twice (2009 and 2012); while Sanchez herself was honored as 'Highly Commended' in the category" Current Affairs Presenter" at 2012 Asian Television Awards for her outstanding work.
+Rated Korina, one of ABS-CBN's longest-running programs, covers trends in food, entertainment, leisure, science, and technology.
+The Manila Standard called it "one of the most trusted platforms of both local and international celebrities."
+The show was a finalist in the New York Festivals International TV and Film Awards twice (2009 and 2012), and Sanchez was "Highly Commended" in the 2012 Asian Television Awards' Current Affairs Presenter category.

-Rated Korina is an eight-time "Best Magazine Show" winner at the PMPC Star Awards for Television while the host, Sanchez, is a ten-time "Best Magazine Show Host" winner at the same ceremony.
-Since the show premiered on television, the show has since been among the most watched weekend shows in the Philippines.
-According to Kantar Media, the show consistently logged high viewership attaining 26.9% (Total Philippines Household Ratings) on June 24, 2012.
+Rated Korina is an eight-time Best Magazine Show winner at the PMPC Star Awards for Television, and Sanchez is a ten-time Best Magazine Show Host recipient.
+According to Kantar Media, the show had a 26.9-percent total Philippines household rating on June 24, 2012.